Less Stress Instructional Services - Emergency Medical Technician

 here.

-New Jersey EMT-Basics must accrue 48 continuing education units
+New Jersey EMTs must accrue 48 continuing education units

-program in which EMT's review basic topics they learned in EMT school (CORE
+in which EMTs review basic topics they learned in EMT school (CORE courses).

-courses).
-The other 24 CEUs can be taken in elective topics of the EMT's
+The other 24 CEUs can be taken in elective topics of the EMTs choosing, as

-choosing, as long as the programs have been approved by the NJ Dept. of
+long as the programs have been approved by the NJ Dept. of Health.
+All NJ

-Health.
-All NJ EMT's expire either on June 30th or Dec 31st of the respective
+EMTs expire either on June 30th or Dec 31st of the respective year - check

-year - check your certification card and make sure you take all your
+your certification card and make sure you take all your necessary courses.

 Elective